tulth/g600prog/README.md

 # g600prog
 ## Overview
 Utility to read/write Logitech g600 mouse key maps.

-Behaves like cp, ie, give it a source and destination.
+Behaves like `cp`, ie, give it a source and destination.
-Note: MOUSE is a special keyword that specifies the mouse rather than a file.
+Note: `MOUSE` is a special keyword that specifies the mouse rather than a file.

 In most cases, this script requires root (ie, run sudo <this script>).
 Why?
 Two reasons: